The 7 Best Moraine Lake Hikes

 The vast majority of people visiting Moraine Lake make a beeline for the Rockpile Trail, and for good reason.
 The Rockpile Trail, otherwise known as the Moraine Lake Viewpoint Trail, is a very short hike to a series of elevated viewpoints.
 It’s from these viewpoints that the iconic images of Moraine Lake and the Valley of the Ten Peaks are captured.

-While the Rockpile Trail is quite short, there are a few sets of stairs to climb.
-Despite the stairs, almost everyone should be physically capable of this highly scenic, short Moraine lake trail.
+While the Rockpile Trail is quite short, there are quite a few stairs to climb.
+Despite the stairs, almost everyone should be physically capable of this highly scenic, short Moraine Lake trail.

 Rockpile Trail – Quick Details